First Time Home Buyer Loan Solutions

 - WHEDA Loans

 Wisconsin Housing and Economic Development Authority, known as WHEDA, has a mission to stimulate the state’s economy and improve the quality of life for Wisconsin residents by providing affordable housing and business financing products.
 WHEDA offers low and moderate-level income home-buyers within Wisconsin 30-year fixed loans with 0% down to begin.
 With WHEDA Loans, you can expect reduced-cost private mortgage insurance or no mortgage insurance!

 - VA Loans

-Active military, veterans, and spouses can apply for a VA loan.
-This means no down payment will be needed for the home, along with (often) lower rates than are offered to the public.
+Active military personnel, veterans, and spouses can apply for a VA Loan.
+VA Loans require no down payment for the home and often include lower rates than are available to the public.